#Importing the necessary library for our project

 $ TotalTournaments <int> 341, 1939, 179, 423, 68, 298, 8, 52, 207, 779, 29, 22…

-The dataset highlights that earnings and player engagement vary significantly between games.
+The dataset shows that earnings and player involvement differ dramatically between games.

 Now let us visualize the data to looking into the earning over the time.